Djibril Bassolé: Career

-From January 11, 1999, to January 12, 2000, he served in the government of Burkina Faso as Deputy Minister for Security.
+From January 11, 1999, to January 12, 2000, he served as Burkina Faso's as Deputy Minister for Security.
 On November 12, 2000, he was promoted to the post of Minister of Security, serving in that position until he was appointed as Minister of Foreign Affairs and Regional Cooperation in the government of Prime Minister Tertius Zongo on June 10, 2007; he replaced Youssouf Ouédraogo as Foreign Minister.

 On June 30, 2008, Bassolé was appointed as the Joint African Union-United Nations Chief Mediator for Darfur.
 Prior to taking up the post, he made a preparatory visit to Sudan on July 20, meeting with Sudanese President Omar al-Bashir.
-During this visit, he said that he faced a difficult task in mediating between the Sudanese government and the Darfur rebels, but he said that it was "not mission impossible".
+During this visit, he said that he faced a difficult task in mediating between the Sudanese government and the Darfur rebels, but that it was "not mission impossible".
 Some believed that Bassolé's mission would be made more difficult by his inability to speak Arabic or English.
-Bassolé took up his post as Chief Mediator on August 1, 2008, and he was replaced as Burkinabé Foreign Minister in the government appointed on September 3, 2008.
+Bassolé took up his post as Chief Mediator on August 1, 2008, and was replaced as Burkinabé Foreign Minister in the government appointed on September 3, 2008.

 Bassolé returned to the Burkinabé government as Foreign Minister in 2011.
 On 9 May 2013, he passed out and collapsed while participating in a news conference in Ankara alongside Ahmet Davutoğlu, the Foreign Minister of Turkey.
 He was subsequently hospitalized.